383Project/engineering-code-of-conduct/README.md

     Build in the engineering lifecycle refers to the phase where the design and development of the project take place, including the creation of prototypes and the implementation of software and hardware.

   - #### Quality Control
+    Quality Control in the engineering lifecycle refers to the process of ensuring that the final product or solution meets the expected standards, specifications, and requirements through various testing and inspection methods.

   - #### Deployment
+    Deployment in the engineering lifecycle refers to the phase where the final product or solution is released, installed, and made available for use by the end-users, including the necessary training, documentation, and support to ensure a successful adoption.

   - #### Support
+    Support in the engineering lifecycle refers to the ongoing maintenance and enhancement of the product or solution, including bug fixes, upgrades, and additional features, to ensure that it continues to meet the changing needs and requirements of the end-users.